mariotlemes/template/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+If applicable, inform the sections and specifications that defines the expected behavior.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.